 In this regard we fully recognise and acknowledge the remarkable work being undertaken by our Research Students in all disciplines and we are keenly aware of the extent to which our status as a research-led university is dependent on and heightened by the research of our students.
 This plays out in a number of ways.
-Whereas no doubt their capacity to attract grant funding is one example of how research students contribute to the university's research productivity, of far greater importance is the fruit of their research in terms of submitted dissertations, conference presentations and peer-reviewed published work.
+Whereas no doubt their capacity to attract grant funding is one example of how research students contribute to the university's research productivity, of far greater importance is the fruit of their research - in terms of submitted dissertations, conference presentations and peer-reviewed published work.
 At its best, any university is a community dedicated to the enhancement of knowledge and understanding and for the betterment of humanity.
 It is a matter of celebration for us that you have joined our research community and we look forward to Trinity's reputation for research and your burgeoning reputation as scholars becoming interlinked.

-In so far as the work of a Trinity College research student is concerned, the primary academic support and focus comes from within his or her school.
+In so far as the work of a Trinity College research student is concerned, the primary academic support and focus comes from within their school.

-- At the heart of this is the student's supervisor(s) (see the section on supervision below). - In addition for all PhD students registering from September 2019 onwards, a thesis committee, or equivalent structure, will be appointed. - Depending on the specific supervisor and the nature of the student's project, s/he will be supported by the supervisor's research group or lab, and, potentially, the postdoctoral students working there. - All schools also have a Director of Teaching and Learning Postgraduate (DTLP) with responsibility for all graduate students in that school.
+- At the heart of this is the student's supervisor(s) (see the section on supervision below). - Each student is assigned a thesis committee to provide further support and to help monitor progress across the PhD cycle. - Depending on the specific supervisor and the nature of the student's project, they will be supported by the supervisor's research group or lab, and, potentially, the postdoctoral students working there. - All schools also have a Director of Teaching and Learning Postgraduate (DTLP) with responsibility for all graduate students in that school.